 - 8. Add some of the confectioners’ sugar and then add some of the milk to the butter mixture, beating with a handheld electric mixer (see how handy it can be?!) after each addition.
 Continue to add the rest of the sugar and milk, alternating them, and beat until you achieve a thick but spreadable consistency.

 - 7. Place a cake layer on a serving platter and spread a layer of frosting over the top.
 Place the second layer on top of the first and finish by frosting the sides and the top of the cake.
-Cut into gargantuan wedges and serve.
+Cut cut the chocolate cake into gargantuan wedges and serve.

 - For a more elegant take on this cake, make a double batch of frosting, slice each layer in half horizontally, fill, and frost.
 You’ll end up with a towering cake with four layers.
 Pull out the linen napkins.